Taraxacum officinale: Culinary

 Dandelions are harvested from the wild or grown on a small scale as a leaf vegetable.
 The leaves (called dandelion greens) can be eaten cooked or raw in various forms, such as in soup or salad.
 They are probably closest in character to mustard greens.
 Usually the young leaves and unopened buds are eaten raw in salads, while older leaves are cooked.
 Raw leaves have a slightly bitter taste.
 Dandelion salad is often accompanied with hard-boiled eggs.
 The leaves are high in vitamins A and C, as well as iron, phosphorus, and potassium.

 Dandelion flowers can be used to make dandelion wine, for which there are many recipes.
-Most of these are more accurately described as "dandelion-flavored wine," as some other sort of fermented juice or extract serves as the main ingredient.
+Most of these are more accurately described as "dandelion-flavoured wine", as some other sort of fermented juice or extract serves as the main ingredient.
 It has also been used in a saison ale called Pissenlit (the French word for dandelion, literally meaning "wet the bed") made by Brasserie Fantôme in Belgium.
 Dandelion and burdock is a soft drink that has long been popular in the United Kingdom.

 Another recipe using the plant is dandelion flower jam.
 In Silesia and other parts of Poland and the world, dandelion flowers are used to make a honey substitute syrup with added lemon (so-called May-honey).
 Ground roasted dandelion root can be used as a non-caffeinated coffee substitute.

 Diuretic

-T. officinale's diuretic properties - believed to be a result of the plant’s high potassium content - have been well described, with the leaves of this plant having been used for this purpose in traditional Chinese medicine for approximately 2,000 years, with other regions of the world using the plant in the same way; in French, a common name for T. officinale is pissenlit, 'a colorful description of its diuretic activity.'
+The diuretic properties of T. officinale, believed to be a result of the plant's high potassium content, have been well described.
+The leaves of the common dandelion have been used as a diuretic in traditional Chinese medicine for approximately 2,000 years, with other regions of the world using the plant in the same way; in French, a common name for T. officinale is pissenlit, 'a colourful description of its diuretic activity'.
 A study conducted in 2009 noted 'promising' results regarding these diuretic properties, but that further studies would need to be conducted into the plant's efficacy.